 - Love God

 - Aspire to be our best

 - Be honest

+- Forgive

 - Care

-- Forgive and reconcile

-Shared Responsibility:
+5: Shared Responsibility:

 As the first educators of their children, we value a collaborative working relationship with parents and greatly appreciate the positive reinforcement by parents of decisions made in school with regard to their child/ren's behaviour.
 We expect parents and carers to support their child's learning, and to always cooperate with the school in a respectful manner.